ricab/scope_guard/docs/design.md

 is otherwise artificial and exists only because of the way C++ works.
 In other words, the inactive state represents nothing useful from any problem domain.
-It would not be required in a hypothetical programming language where local variables could be deleted and moved without leaving _ghosts_ behind.
+It would not be required in a hypothetical programming language where local variables could be deleted early and moved without leaving _ghosts_ behind.
 However, it enables programming approaches that would not be possible in any other way.

 Without any meaningful default callback, a potential default constructor could only create inactive scope guards (or active no-op, which would be equivalent).